deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A1 Create tables and fake data .md

 import string

 def create_random_table(number_of_rows, start_time, time_offset):
+    """
+    Creates a Deephaven table containing rows of random integers from 1 to 99, random uppercase characters, and time-stamps.

+    Parameters:
+        number_of_rows (int): The number of rows that the resulting table will contain. start_time (DateTime): The Deephaven date-time of the first row in the table. time_offset (Period): A Period object representing the time-stamp difference between each row in the table.
+    Returns:
+        A Deephaven Table containing the random data.
+    """
     column_names = ["DateTime", "Number", "Character"]
     column_types = [dht.datetime, dht.int_, dht.string]
     table_writer = DynamicTableWriter(column_names, column_types)